The Weimar Triangle

 Latest news

-The Triangle was initially the key support forum for German-Polish reconciliation, inspired by the Franco-German experience.
+The Triangle was initially the key forum for supporting German-Polish reconciliation, inspired by the Franco-German experience.
 After Poland’s accession to the European Union in 2004, it became more of a forum for cooperation ahead of European Union negotiations.

 Meetings